- Table of ContentsPrint

 There are many factors that can increase a user’s risk of overdose.
 Prescription guidelines should always be carefully followed because abusing Vicodin (taking amounts that exceed prescribed parameters or dosing more frequently than intended) is the first step toward lethal risk.
 On top of this, sharing a prescription with anyone else is not only illegal but very dangerous, since that person does not have a doctor’s recommendation or guideline for use.

 When a person abuses Vicodin, they may begin to notice that they need more and more of the drug in order to get the same effects.
-This is known as developing a tolerance, which often leads to increased drug taking to overcome the phenomenon.
-As Vicodin use escalates, it can give way to dependence on the drug to maintain a sense of normalcy and to avoid withdrawal symptoms.
+This is known as developing a tolerance to a substance, which often leads to increased drug taking to overcome the phenomenon.
+As use escalates, it can give way to dependence on the drug to maintain a sense of normalcy and to avoid problematic withdrawal symptoms.
 These compulsive, worsening patterns of abuse associated with tolerance and dependence place users at ever-present, if not increasing, risk of a lethal overdose.

 If a person who has abused Vicodin in the past uses the same dose after a period of abstinence, they may find that their body no longer has the tolerance built up to withstand the high dose.
 For this reason, using again after a period of abstinence also puts users at high risk of overdose.

 Another factor that can affect a user’s risk of overdose is the method they use to ingest the Vicodin.
 Faster methods of ingestion, such as snorting/insufflation or injection, may be associated with a higher risk of overdose than the intended route of swallowing a pill.
 Because the dose can reach the brain faster, the user walks a delicate line between the desired high and a life-threatening situation.
 Additionally, these unintended routes of administration are fraught with a number of serious health risks and potentially devastating outcomes, including airway inflammation, nasal mucosal injury, and widespread vascular damage.